Skip to content

 Trust3 ships with pre-built policy packs for common frameworks including NERC CIP / Utility, EU AI Act, FERC, and Internal AI Governance.
 You can also create custom policies manually or by uploading a compliance document and letting GIA extract the rules.

 When an agent fails a policy rule, Trust3 opens a violation — recording what failed, the severity, the affected agent, and what remediation looks like.
 Violations are tracked until they are resolved or formally waived.
+A common example is a sensitivity tag policy that flags agents accessing PII-tagged data; see Policies — sensitivity tag example.

 Shadow AI